bonitasoft/bonita-connector-document-converter/README.md

 * Exponents
 * Indexes
 * Hightlights
-* Font support for other than western encoding
+* Asian fonts support need a specific iText jar with a not compliant license